wp-plugins/oh-add-script-header-footer/readme.txt

 == Description ==

-Create a simple way to add javascript code to individual page post or custom post type header and footer, for example: add conversion code to thank you pages add google re-marketing code to individual pages and much more...
+Create a simple way to add javascript code and or CSS code to individual page post or custom post type header and footer, for example: add conversion code to thank you pages add google re-marketing code to individual pages and much more...